Flag of Cincinnati

-The flag of Cincinnati is the municipal banner of the city of Cincinnati, Ohio, in the United States.
-The design was selected in an 1896 contest.
+The flag of Cincinnati, Ohio, was selected in an 1896 contest.
 It was formally adopted on June 15, 1940.

 Design

 The Cincinnati city flag is defined by city ordinance:

 The blue waves represent the Ohio River, upon which the city was founded.
 The red "C" in the center stands for Cincinnati and a red buckeye leaf rests atop the letter to symbolize the State of Ohio.
 The center of the C features the seal of Cincinnati as it was at the flag's introduction in 1896.